 Who needs feet care?

-Although feet care applies for everyone, it is more crucial for those who have diabetes, arthritis or jobs which require being on the feet for long hours.
+Although feet care applies for everyone, it is more crucial for those with conditions like diabetes and arthritis as well as people with jobs that require being on the feet for long hours.
 As you age, your footwear can play a big role in how steady you can be on your feet, which is a big concern to many seniors.
-Though we must look for a perfect fit of the shoe, there is nothing like a perfect shoe.
-Just as the shapes of different peoples' feet are different; shoes are perfect for different people in different ways.
+Of course we must look for a perfect fit but do know that there is nothing like a perfect shoe.
+Just as the shapes of different peoples’ feet are different; shoes are perfect for different people in different ways.

 Some pointers you need to keep in mind the next time you go shopping for footwear: